Does sentiment influence rankings – we determined sentiment of over 10 million sentences for over 200,000 ranked pages to find an answer

 They were tired.

-To carry out the analysis of sentiment on million of sentences, we employed a machine learning model.
+To determine the sentiment of million of sentences from webpages, we employed a deep learning model (LSTM neural net).

-Machine learning models, when trained on millions of labelled sentences (usually tweets) are pretty good, better than humans on assessing the sentiment of texts.
+Deep learning models, when trained on millions of labelled sentences are pretty good, better than humans, on assessing the sentiment of texts.

-We decided to examine two features of ranked pages – their website titles and their text.
+We decided to examine the sentiment of two types of texts in ranked pages – their website titles and their text.

 Sentiment of a webpage was calculated by determining separately sentiment of each sentence on the webpage and making an average to get the final webpage sentiment.
 We considered around 200,000 ranked pages with more than 10 million sentences.